Amur leopard: Historical range

 Leopard fossils from the Pleistocene have been excavated in Japan, but the fossils' subspecies have not been identified with certainty.

-Historic records from before 1930 indicate that the Amur leopard occurred throughout eastern Siberia, northeastern China (near Beijing and the mountains to its northwest, as well as Manchuria), and the Korean Peninsula.
-In Russia, its range was dramatically reduced during the 1970s to about 20% of its former range.
-The northern boundary of its occurrence commenced on the coast of the Sea of Japan at 44°N and ran south at a distance of 15–30 km from the coast to 43°10'N. There its range turned steeply westward, north of the Suchan River basin, then north to encompass the source of the Ussuri River and two right bank tributaries in the upper reaches of the Ussuri, and westward toward the bank of Khanka Lake.
-In the 1950s, leopards were observed about 50 km north of Vladivostok and in Kedrovaya Pad Nature Reserve.
+Historical records indicate that the Amur leopard occurred throughout eastern Siberia, northeastern China including near Beijing, the mountains to Beijing's northwest, as well as across Manchuria and the Korean Peninsula.
+Amur leopards entered the city of Seoul in the late 19th century.
+They were hunted on the Korean Peninsula for their skins and were extensively persecuted during Japanese rule.

-Leopards were extirpated from the Korean Peninsula while under Japanese rule.
 At least 624 leopards were killed during the Japanese occupation between 1910 and 1945.
 In South Korea, the last known leopard was captured in 1970.
-The Amur leopard is considered locally extinct in South Korea, and most likely so in North Korea.
+The Amur leopard is considered locally extinct in South Korea, and likewise probably in North Korea as well.
+Some researchers have proposed that some of North Korea's more isolated, remote regions may yet still provide ideal leopard habitat, with ample prey sources and dense, quiet woodlands, free of competition from tigers.

+In Russia, the Amur leopard's native range was dramatically reduced during the 1970s to about 20% of the original land.
+Its northernmost range boundary commenced on the coast of the Sea of Japan at 44°N, continuing south at a distance of 15–30 km from the coast to 43°10'N. There, their range turned sharply westward and north of the Suchan River basin, continuing north to encompass the source of the Ussuri River and two of its right-bank tributaries toward the bank of Khanka Lake.
+In the 1950s, leopards were observed about 50 km north of Vladivostok city and in Kedrovaya Pad Nature Reserve.

-In China, Amur leopards occurred in the Lesser Khingan, Changbai Mountains and Wanda Mountains until the 1970s.
+In China, Amur leopards historically occurred in the Lesser Khingan, Changbai and Wanda Mountains until the 1970s.
 In the following decades, the range decreased to a few areas in Jilin and Heilongjiang Provinces.
-Today, only small and isolated populations remain in China.
+Today, only small and isolated populations remain in northern China, specifically in Jilin.